 To Run this Web application security scanner

-Step1: To get all the parameters of type skipfish -h
+Step1: To get all the parameters of type skipfish -hroot@kali:~# skipfish -h

-Once the scan completed it will create a professional web application security assessments.
+Once the scan is completed it will create a professional web application security assessment.

-Output consist of various sections such as document type and Issue type overview.
+Output consists of various sections such as document type and Issue type overview.

 You need to customize your HTTP requests when scanning big sites.